Classes FAQ

 CMT offers a range of opportunities, including assistantships, tool donations, plans and subscriptions, and chairmaking classes.
 Our classes primarily take three forms:

-In an Affinity Class, all instructors, assistants, and students are required to sign and abide by the CMT Code of Conduct.
+In a Full Affinity Class, all instructors, assistants, and students are required to sign and abide by the CMT Code of Conduct.

 These seats take two forms: